yunifuchioka/opt-mimic-robot-deploy/README.md

 			real_time_tools/
 			yaml_utils
 ```
-### Convert torch model to torchscript moel
+### Import Neural Network Policies
-In order for a pytorch neural network model to be readable from a C++ program, it must first be converted to a torchscript model.
+In order for a pytorch neural network model produced by [RL training](https://github.com/yunifuchioka/opt-mimic-raisim) to be readable from a C++ program, it must first be converted to a torchscript model.
 See the [Pytorch tutorial on loading a torchscript model in C++](https://pytorch.org/tutorials/advanced/cpp_export.html) for more details.
 Here are the steps to perform this conversion:
 1. Copy the trained model file, say `my_trained_model.pt` for example, into the `models` folder.
 The directory should look like
 ```
 robot_script_ws/